robertwenner/comics/doc/checks.md

 [metadata](metadata.md) documentation.

-When a comic is checked, each Check can report problems to that particular comic, which can then print them and / or store them and make them available to templates.
+When a comic is checked, each Check can report problems to that particular comic, which can then print them, or store them and make them available to templates.

 ## `Comic::Check::Actors`